oskarth/rwz-pof/README.md

 A RISC0 ZKVM-based system that provides zero-knowledge verification of lending bank commitments.

 Created during [Edge Lanna Hackathon](https://www.edgecity.live/lanna-hackathon) in Chiang Mai, 2024.
-See [rwz-pof](https://hackmd.io/@ml-sudo/rwz-pof) for more details on the origin of this idea.
+See [hackmd](https://hackmd.io/@ml-sudo/rwz-pof) for a non-technical introduction to the problem (suggested for those familiar with M&A).
 Also see this [demo video](https://www.youtube.com/watch?v=HoUy5eReWPY) for illustration of the problem and example usage.

 ## Context